chinamike65/hugo-tuolesi/content/book6/book6en.md

 The reason for the conversion of the zhongshi Tao is the fear of the six realms of reincarnation.

-Not only is there a fear of falling into the evil realm, but also the pain of the human realm and the realm of the heavens.
+Not only is there a fear of falling into the evil realm, but also the suffering of the human realm and the realm of the heavenly gods.

-Then think about it again: in the suffering of the six realms of reincarnation, only the guru, the Three Jewels, can save us.
+Then think about it again: in the suffering of the six realms of reincarnation, only the guru and the Three Jewels can save us.

 Believing in the Three Jewels of the Guru is the second reason for the zhongshi Tao to take refuge.

 The reason for taking refuge in Shangshi Tao is that they cannot bear the suffering of all beings in the six realms of reincarnation.

-In the six realms of samsara, there are gross pains and fine pains.
-In the middle of the Taoist way, you are only afraid of the gross pains.
-When you go to the advanced way of life, you are also afraid of the most subtle pains, and you will be afraid of the subtle pains caused by the obstacles of knowledge. , and realized that the only one who can save all living beings and break through the obstacles of their own knowledge is the Three Jewels of the Guru, which is the reason for the refuge of the Guru.
+In the six realms of samsara, there are gross suffering and subtle suffering.
+In the middle of the Taoist way, you are only afraid of the gross suffering.
+When you go to the advanced way of life, you are also afraid of the most subtle suffering, and you will be afraid of the subtle suffering caused by the obstacles of knowledge. , and realized that the only one who can save all living beings and break through the obstacles of their own knowledge is the Three Jewels of the Guru, which is the reason for the refuge in the Guru.

-The real refuge is to learn, through learning, to understand the cause of refuge, the object of refuge, the amount of refuge, the virtues and benefits of refuge after refuge.
+The real refuge is to learn, through learning, to understand the cause of refuge, the object of refuge, the scale of refuge, the virtues and benefits of refuge after refuge.

 After understanding these six aspects, we can understand what refuge is.

 The most basic real conversion we are talking about now refers to the conversion of the lower clergy.

-There are two reasons for taking refuge, one is to take refuge because of the fear of falling into the lower realms; the other is to take refuge because of the faith in the guru and the Three Jewels.
+There are two reasons for taking refuge, one is to take refuge because of the fear of falling into the lower realms; the other is to take refuge because of faith in the guru and the Three Jewels.

 In order to obtain a human body full of human, heaven and seven virtues in the next life and not fall into the three evil realms in the next life, the lower sages are afraid that they will suffer the sufferings of the three evil realms.
 To become a Buddha.

-Section 3 The Merit of the Three Treasures
+Section 3 - The Merit of the Three Jewels

-The merits of the Three Jewels are: Buddha's merit, Dharma's merit, and Sangha's merit.
+The merits of the Three Jewels are: Buddha's merit

+Dharma's merit

+ Sangha's merit.

 1. The merits of Buddha

 The merits of the Buddha include the merits of body, speech, mind and career.

 1. The merits of the Buddha's body

 The Buddha's body has thirty-two appearances and eighty solemn appearances, namely, "hands and feet are rounded, and the soles of the feet are like tortoise belly" and other thirty-two appearances, and the Buddha's claws are purple and gold.

 The praise of Buddha's merit recorded in "Yu Zan" says: